Distality Rank

 is also indiscernible.
 In other words, if we check that $\II$ remains indiscernible after inserting each singleton of $A$ by itself, then $\II$ remains indiscernible after inserting all of $A$ simultaneously.
 It seems natural to study weaker forms of this property.
 Our research program was motivated by the following questions:

-\begin{ques} Are there theories where it is not always sufficient to check the singletons of $A$, but it is always sufficient to check the pairs of $A$? \end{ques} \begin{ques} Are there theories where it is not always sufficient to check the elements of $[A]^{m-1}$, but it is always sufficient to check the elements of $[A]^{m}$? \end{ques} \begin{ques} In the existing literature, distality has been studied solely in the context of NIP theories.
-Is it interesting to study generalizations of distality outside of NIP? \end{ques}
+\begin{ques} Are there theories where it is not always sufficient to check the singletons of $A$, but it is always sufficient to check the pairs of $A$? \end{ques} \begin{ques} Are there theories where it is not always sufficient to check the elements of $[A]^{m-1}$, but it is always sufficient to check the elements of $[A]^{m}$? \end{ques} \begin{ques}